gruckion/Proloquium/README.md

 Proloquium is an Artificial General Intelligence (AGI) system that leverages the power of Large Language Models (LLMs), LangChain, and Pinecone.
 Proloquium is a conversational AI system that uses Pinecone and LangChain to provide a conversational experience for end users who known little to nothing about the software development lifecycle to build high quality software that follows best practices with a focus on design patterns, scalability, testability, maintainability, security, performance, high availability.
 The end result form Proloquium is a software development plan that is generated from the conversation with the end user.
 This is then turned into a working prototype that can be continuously improved upon by the end user through conversation with Proloquium.

-## Who am I?
+## How to use it?

-In Proloquium you are the executive sponsor you will interact with the **Project Manager**, **Project Owner** and **Lead Engineer** to define the project scope, timeline, and budget.
+In Proloquium you are the executive sponsor or customer you will interact with the **Project Manager**, **Project Owner** and **Lead Engineer** to define the project scope, timeline, and budget.
 You will also be responsible for providing the resources needed to complete the project.

 - **YOU Executive Sponsor**: Provides overall project vision, support, and financial resources.